 In this article you will find all the important information about the formation and effects of melatonin.

 The good news: To compensate for a lack of the important sleep hormone and to support its important function in the body, melatonin can also be taken in the form of food supplements or medicines.
 Studies show that after an additional intake of the sleep hormone, you actually fall asleep faster and the European Commission for Food Safety (EFSA) also confirms the positive effect of melatonin-containing food supplements.
 When taking and dosing, however, a few points should be observed so that you can improve your sleep in the best possible way according to your individual needs.
 Because the wrong dose or improper intake can reduce the effect and ultimately result in the desired effect not appearing.

 Attention: Whether the additional intake of melatonin can help against your sleep problems also depends on the cause of the sleep disorders.
 If the actual cause is not a hormonal imbalance, increasing melatonin levels through a dietary supplement can only improve sleep in the short term.

 3. The right dosage

 Basically, melatonin can be used in a dose of 0.
 5 mg to 5.
 0 mg per day can be used.
 The amount that really makes sense depends, among other things, on the desired effect.
 If you have trouble falling asleep, the European Commission for Food Safety (EFSA) recommends taking 1.
 0 mg melatonin.
 With jet lag, 0.
-5 mg melatonin per day and for a period of 4 to 6 days can be used to help the body adapt to a new time zone.
+5 mg melatonin per day and over a period of 4 to 6 days can be used to help the body adapt to a new time zone.
 Since everyone works a little differently, it also depends on how our body reacts individually to melatonin.
 You should therefore always adapt the dosage to your personal circumstances.

 Tip: With a smaller quantity (e.g. B 0.
 5 mg) and slowly approach the right dose.

 4. Ingestion and dosage forms